The Farm

-Over 16 seasons, Amber Waves has evolved from a single acre of production for an 18-family CSA and one farmer’s market to a patchwork of more than 30 acres across Amagansett and East Hampton.
-We specialize in row crop production comprising more than 500 varieties of 60 crops, including vegetables such as salad greens, tomatoes, cucumbers and zucchini, garlic, winter squash, and many more.
+Over 16 seasons, Amber Waves has evolved from a single acre of production for an 18-family CSA and one weekly farmer’s market to a patchwork of more than 30 acres across Amagansett and East Hampton.
+We produce more than 500 varieties of 60 crops, including salad greens, tomatoes, cucumbers and zucchini, garlic, root vegetables, cut flowers, and fresh herbs.
+As our name suggests, Amber Waves also cultivates grains, primarily winter wheat for whole wheat flour, hull-less oats, culinary rye, and popcorn.
+Everything we produce is distributed locally on the East End and is available in our retail markets, kitchen, CSA, at local food pantries, and selected local restaurants.

 Farmland

 Amber Waves is fortunate to be part of Eastern Long Island’s diverse foodshed.
 Our coastal climate is tempered by the Atlantic, providing ideal conditions for a long growing season that stretches deep into autumn.
 We are located in zone 7b, where North and South Fork farmers, fishermen, and other producers take advantage of fertile soils and rich coastal waters to cultivate a wide variety of fruits, vegetables, herbs, grains, meat, seafood, honey, beer, wine, sea salt, and more.
 A variety of prime agricultural soil types create a mosaic across Long Island farm country; ours is primarily Bridgehampton Silt Loam: well drained, high in organic matter, and nearly rock-free.
 This high quality of soils has enabled hundreds of years of successful agricultural production on the East End, where farmers have specialized in a variety of traditional crops, from corn and potatoes, to cauliflower, to ducks, to tree nursery stock in the modern era.
-In the millennia prior to the arrival of Dutch and English settlers in the mid-17th century, eastern Long Island was inhabited by the Shinnecock and Montaukett Tribes, who thrived as skilled whalers, fishermen, hunters, and farmers.
-European colonization displaced local native peoples from the hundreds of thousands of acres they once called home, ultimately leading to the complete loss of the Montaukett people and the relegation of the Shinnecock nation to a reservation that occupies only a small fraction of their ancestral lands.
-Amber Waves Farm acknowledges the exclusions and erasures of Indigenous peoples from food and farming, including the Montaukett and Shinnecock people, on whose unceded land our organization is located.
-We honor the native people who have stewarded this area for more than 10,000 years and seek to highlight the continuous history of agriculture that began with their work.

 Our Crew